staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 It's not that unusual that a running a profiler requires more memory on a workload, therefore I raised the php memory limit to 16GB.
 Still I am running in out of memory errors... 🤔

-For a sanity check, I added a memory debug out at the end of the analysis process with into the `AnalyzeCommand` and ran it again without blackfire:
+For a sanity check, I added a memory debug out at the end of the analysis process into the `AnalyzeCommand` and ran it again without blackfire:

 ```php
     $output->writeln(memory_get_peak_usage(true) / 1024 / 1024 . ' MB');